-Skirt and pantsuits seem like a great idea to wear in a corporate or very conservative work environment.
+Skirt and pantsuits seem like a great idea to wear in a very conservative work environment.
 But is it really your best and safest choice when you are in midlife?
 Many stylists say “No, go for an unmatched suit instead.”
-This post covers why and how to loose your fear of unmatching your suits.
+This post covers why and how to loose your fear of unmatched suits and learn how to style an unmatched suit.

 I had an important meeting at work for which I had to “dress up”.
 When you are a regular reader of my blog, you may know that I am not a big fan of regular suits.
 On young women, they read mature, professional.
 However, on us over 40, a real suit easily reads conservative, old fashioned.
 Unfortunately, these attributes are also often associated with not being up-to-date and not being creative, and past your prime.
 These things are nothing we want to be associated with.
 Thus, women over 40 have to be creative to convey the messageI am on top of things!
 Click To Tweet